-The Corporation operates 14 plants, 4 of which are located in Canada, 6 plants in the United States and 4 plants in 2 separate locations in the United Kingdom.
-The Corporation expects to launch operations at its jointly owned processing facility in India in 2008.
+The Corporation operates 15 plants, 4 of which are located in Canada, 6 plants in the United States and 5 plants in 3 separate locations in the United Kingdom, and co-operates a jointly owned facility in India.
 The Corporation believes that the available capacity at its facilities is sufficient to meet its current and anticipated manufacturing requirements as indicated by contract requirements and current growth trends in the industry.

-Four plant rationalizations and modernizations projects were completed or met major milestones in 2007.
+Four plant rationalization and modernization projects were completed over the past three years.
 The Corporation's operation in the UK completed a major re-allocation of work within its facilities, and to its supply base, to improve efficiencies and provide capacity for increased workloads.
-The Corporation's casting operations also completed upgrades to equipment and facilities, re-allocation of product families between sites, and major efficiency gains to increase throughput by approximately 30%.
-The Corporation's aeroengine machining operations in Massachusetts re-started operations in new facilities that offer room to expand production to accommodate increasing demand.
+The Corporation's casting operations also completed upgrades to equipment and facilities and re-allocated product families between sites which achieved efficiency gains that increased throughput by approximately 30%.
+The Corporation's aeroengine machining operations in Massachusetts re-started operations in 2007 in new facilities that offer room to expand production to accommodate increasing demand.
 Finally, the Corporation's operations in New York completed Phase I of its upgrade program, upgrading and augmenting its production equipment, and consolidating operations to achieve greater flow and efficiency.
-This project is expected to complete its final phase of upgrade in 2008-2010.
+This project is expected to complete its final phase of upgrade in 2009-2010.
+A fifth plant upgrade and capitalization is expected to commence in 2009 to support the Joint Strike Fighter Program.

-Business Unit Location Approximate Size Core Capabilities Canada Bristol Aerospace Limited Winnipeg, Manitoba 65,000 square meters Manufacture of structures and engine components for aircraft Manufacture of rocket systems, target systems and satellites Chicopee Manufacturing Limited Kitchener, Ontario 7,500 square meters Machining of medium and large aerospace components Haley Industries Limited Haley, Ontario 18,000 square meters Production of precision magnesium and aluminium sand castings for the aerospace industry Orenda Aerospace Corporation Mississauga, Ontario 69,700 square meters Manufacture of components for commercial, regional and military jet engines Repair and overhaul of military aircraft engines Manufacture, repair and overhaul of gas turbine and other industrial components United States Aeronca, Inc. Middletown, Ohio 17,700 square meters Manufacture of jet engine nacelle and exhaust components AMBEL Precision Manufacturing Corporation Bethel, Connecticut 2,000 square meters Machining of jet engine components Ellanef Manufacturing Corporation Corona, New York 8,200 square meters Manufacture and assembly of complex components and sub- assemblies for aircraft Bohemia, New York 13,200 square meters Middleton Aerospace Corporation Haverhill, Massachusetts 7,700 square meters Manufacture of critical rotating and non-rotating engine components

-Business Unit Location Approximate Size Core Capabilities Presto Casting Company Glendale, Arizona 8,300 square meters Production of small to medium magnesium and aluminium sand castings for the aerospace industry United Kingdom Magellan Aerospace (UK) Limited Wrexham Bournemouth 22,500 square meters combined in the 4 facilities Design and manufacture of airframe components
+Business Unit Location Approximate Size Core Capabilities Canada Bristol Aerospace Limited Winnipeg, Manitoba 69,700 square meters Manufacture of composite structures and engine components for aircraft Manufacture of rocket systems, target systems and satellites Chicopee Manufacturing Limited Kitchener, Ontario 7,500 square meters Machining of medium and large aerospace components Haley Industries Limited Haley, Ontario 18,000 square meters Production of precision magnesium and aluminium sand castings for the aerospace industry Orenda Aerospace Corporation Mississauga, Ontario 69,700 square meters Manufacture of components for commercial, regional and military jet engines Repair and overhaul of military aircraft engines Manufacture, repair and overhaul of gas turbine and other industrial components United States L Aeronca, Inc. Middletown, Ohio 17,700 square meters Manufacture of jet engine nacelle, exhaust components, and heat-resistant space products AMBEL Precision Manufacturing Corporation Bethel, Connecticut 2,000 square meters Machining of jet engine components Ellanef Manufacturing Corporation Corona, New York 8,200 square meters Manufacture and assembly of complex components and sub- assemblies for civil and military aircraft and helicopters Bohemia, New York 13,200 square meters Middleton Aerospace Corporation Haverhill, Massachusetts 7,700 square meters Manufacture of critical rotating and non-rotating engine components for civil and defence use Presto Casting Company Glendale, Arizona 8,300 square meters Production of small to medium magnesium and aluminium sand castings for the aerospace industry United Kingdom L 1 Magellan Aerospace (UK) Limited Wrexham Bournemouth Chalfont St Peter 24,400 square meters combined in the 5 facilities Design and manufacture of airframe components